Phasing out of Darkness: From Sterile Neutrino Dark Matter to Neutrino Masses via Time-Dependent Mixing: Experimental and Observational Constraints

 and $\theta = \pi / 4 + \mathcal{O}(\epsilon^2) \approx \pi/4$.
 Inverting this relation, $M_R^{-1} = U_R \, d_M^{-1} \, U_R^T$, replacing the result into the type-I seesaw formula $ M_\nu = - m_D M_R^{-1} m_D^T$ and diagonalising the obtained active neutrino mass matrix with the usual Pontecorvo–Maki–Nakagawa–Sakata matrix $U$ \cite{Maki:1962mu}, we obtain $d_m = U^T M_\nu U$.
 In terms of known parameters, this translates into a Yukawa matrix\footnote{The definition of the Yukawa matrix in Ref.~\cite{Ibarra:2005qi} is the transpose of $Y$.}

 with

 $\cos z = \cos (x + i y)$ and $\zeta = \pm 1$, accounting for further freedom in parameters, not fixed by the observed masses and mixings.
 For the sterile neutrino masses in $d_M$, we vary the entries $M_{11},M_{22},M_{12}$ in $M_R$ within $[0.4,50]$ keV, scanning also the $R$ matrices with random values $\zeta = \pm 1$ and $\{x,y\}$ coordinates in the range $x \in [0,2 \pi]$ and $y \in [-10, 10]$.~\footnote{Since $\cos (x + i y) = \cos x \cosh y - i \sin x \sinh y$ and $\sin (x + i y) = \cosh y \sin x + i \cos x \sinh y$, there exists a clear periodicity in $x$, while $y$ can take arbitrary real values.
 Nonetheless, since extreme values for $y$ lead to extreme absolute values in the Yukawa matrix $Y$ which are eventually filtered out by our perturbativity constraint, we restrict ourselves to a range $y \in [-10,10]$.} The lower cut ($0.4$ keV) imposed on the DM mass stems from phase space arguments for fermionic DM, i.e. the Tremaine-Gunn bound \cite{Tremaine:1979we}, whereas the upper bound ($50$ keV) is conservatively chosen to account for several potential DM production mechanisms.
-In particular, we remain agnostic about the way sterile neutrinos are generated, assuming simply that the correct DM abundance is produced by some mechanism whose details we do not specify here.
+In particular, we remain agnostic about the specific mechanism responsible for the production of sterile neutrinos, assuming only that the correct DM abundance is generated non-thermally.
+This assumption avoids potential issues with big bang nucleosynthesis (BBN) that could arise from new thermalized light degrees of freedom.
+For instance, sterile neutrinos could be produced as decay products of the inflaton field or during a period of kination, a phase naturally occurring in quintessential inflation scenarios.
+In these cases, due to the negligible interactions of the sterile neutrinos in the early universe, they would not thermalize.
+For a comprehensive review of sterile neutrino dark matter and various production mechanisms, see \cite{Boyarsky:2018tvu}.